groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/qr-code-signatures/implement-qr-code-signature-groupdocs-signature-dotnet/_index.md

 }
 ```

-*Why use streams?
-Streams provide a way to handle files in memory, offering better performance for read/write operations.*
+**What's happening here?** This code creates a disposable file stream that automatically releases resources when you're done.
+The `using` statements ensure proper cleanup even if exceptions occur—essential for production applications.

-### Step 2: Define QR Code Options
+**Common Pitfall**: Always wrap stream operations in `using` statements or manually dispose of resources.
+Memory leaks from unclosed streams can crash your application under heavy load.

-#### Overview
+### Step 2: Configuring QR Code Options Like a Pro

-Configuring QR code options allows you to customize how your signature appears on the document.
+This is where you can get creative while maintaining security.
+The configuration options determine both the appearance and functionality of your QR code signatures.

 ```csharp
 using GroupDocs.Signature.Options;